Crisis Management is an essential element of 21st century leadership

 About the Instructors:

-Dr. Nancy Southern: Dr. Southern is chair of the School of Organizational Leadership and Transformation at Saybrook University and has worked in the field of organizational development since 1989, consulting to public, corporate, and non-profit organizations and executive teams.
+Dr. Nancy Southern is chair of the Department of Leadership and Management at Saybrook University and has worked in the field of organizational development since 1989, consulting to public, corporate, and non-profit organizations and executive teams.
 Her work is focused in facilitating transformational learning for individuals and organizations.

-Dr. Gary Metcalf: Dr. Metcalf is a core faculty member in the School of Organizational Leadership and Transformation at Saybrook University.
+Dr. Gary Metcalf is a core faculty member in the Department of Leadership and Management at Saybrook University.
 He is an international consultant and speaker, and currently serves as President for the International Federation for Systems Research, based in Vienna, Austria.
 His primary research interest is in the nature of social systems.